nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Data Requirements
 1. Should be able to hold up to 500 persons including personal details, contact information, and emergency contacts, without a significant performance drop.
-2. All data should be persistent, meaning it must be saved locally/cloud-based database even after the application is closed, ensuring no data loss between sessions.
+2. All data should be persistent, meaning it must be saved even after the application is closed, ensuring no data loss between sessions.

 #### Environment Requirements
 3. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.